 - Pains and deformation of the joints.

-- White or purple blue coloration in cold environments.
+- White or purple-blue coloration in cold environments.

-- Reddish coloration in warm environments.
+- Reddish coloration in warm climates.

 - Skin rash.

-An important risk factor.
+A significant risk factor.

 Factors to watch and their complications